qiita-spots/qiita/qiita_pet/support_files/doc/source/processingdata/deblur_2021.09.rst

-In the figure below, we have at different trimming lengths how samples we will recover based on the minimum number of sequences per sample - this is an important consideration as we normally need to remove samples below a given threshold for beta diversity calculations (via rarefactoin) or differential abundance testing.
+In the figure below, we have at different trimming lengths how samples we will recover based on the minimum number of sequences per sample - this is an important consideration as we normally need to remove samples below a given threshold for beta diversity calculations (via rarefaction) or differential abundance testing.

 .. figure::  deblur2021.09_private_public.png
    :align:   center